souste/souste-social-backend/README.md

 - Notifications for friend requests, comments, likes on posts and comments, and messages
 - Server-side form validation with error handling for secure data processing
 - Comprehensive error handling for all API endpoints (e.g. validation, authentication, and server errors)

-## In Progress

-- Adding real-time messaging and notifications using Socket.io
+- Real-time messaging and notifications using Socket.io

 ## Getting Started